SciML/ModelingToolkitStandardLibrary.jl/docs/src/tutorials/input_component.md

 ## `Interpolation` Block

 The `ModelingToolkitStandardLibrary.Blocks.Interpolation` component is easy to use and is performant.
-It is simlar to using callable paramterers, but it provides a block interface with `RealInput` and `RealOutput` connectors.
+It is similar to using callable parameters, but it provides a block interface with `RealInput` and `RealOutput` connectors.
 The `Interpolation` is compatible with interpolation types from `DataInterpolation`.

 ```@docs